parthibdebnath/linux4dedede/README.md

 ## Misc:
 ### Booting into ChromeOS again:
-Reminder that this is a liveboot that dosen't touch internal storage by default.
+Reminder that this is a liveboot that doesn't touch internal storage by default.
-Power off Debian and unplug USB.
+Power off from Linux and unplug USB.
 Then, power on and press **esc+refresh+power** to powerwash and exit recovery into normal mode.
 To go back to Linux, follow steps on second quickstart section.

 ### Rootfs compression: